Pediatric Tooth Extraction in NYC

 Park View Pediatric Dentistry & Orthodontics is pleased to provide StemSave™, a technology that gives families the opportunity to collect and preserve the valuable stem cells that are contained within baby teeth, wisdom teeth, and permanent teeth at the time of planned dental extractions.

-Learn more about our pediatric tooth extraction procedure below, or schedule an appointment today.
+Learn more about our pediatric dental extraction procedure below, or schedule an appointment today.

 When is pediatric tooth extraction performed?